Infn8Loop/assettoCorsaCarListExport/README.md

 *HOW TO USE*

-Copy the zip file of this repository into your content folder
+Copy the zip file of this repository into your assetto corsa content folder

-run the 'export_ui_data.bat' file.

-The exported files should appear in your 'content' folder
+Get Python!   ( I recommend using anaconda 3) but any install of python version 3 should work...

+*SET THE PYTHON PATH IN THE RUN_THIS.BAT File!*

+*RUN THE RUN_THIS.BAT FILE*

+*That's it!*